Data Privacy Statement

 cc) the data subject objects to the processing pursuant to Article 21(1) of the GDPR and there are no overriding legitimate grounds for the processing, or the data subject objects to the processing pursuant to Article 21(2) of the GDPR;

 dd) the personal data have been unlawfully processed;

-Where the controller has made the personal data public and where we as the controller are obliged pursuant to Article 17(1) of the EU GDPR to erase the personal data, the controller, taking account of available technology and the cost of implementation, takes reasonable steps, including technical measures, to inform other controllers which are processing the personal data that the data subject has requested the erasure by such controllers of any links to, or copy or replication of, those personal data, unless there is a legal obligation to process this data.
+Where the controller has made the personal data public and where our company as the controller is obliged pursuant to Article 17(1) of the GDPR to erase the personal data, the controller, taking account of available technology and the cost of implementation, takes reasonable steps, including technical measures, to inform controllers which are processing the personal data that the data subject has requested the erasure by such controllers of any links to, or copy or replication of, those personal data.

 e) Right to restriction of processing

 Every data subject has the right to obtain from the controller restriction of processing where one of the following applies:

 aa) the accuracy of the personal data is contested by the data subject, for a period enabling the controller to verify the accuracy of the personal data;

 bb) the processing is unlawful and the data subject opposes the erasure of the personal data and requests the restriction of their use instead;

 cc) the controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims;